• Skip to primary navigation

 Training for New Members

-*** Our 2025 Texas Master Naturalist Training class will begin in August***
+*** Our 2025 Texas Master Naturalist Basic Training class begins in August***

 The Texas Master Naturalist program offers many opportunities to learn and teach others.
 Training includes entomology, ornithology, mammalogy, botany, ecology, archaeology, geology, meteorology, and astronomy.

-If you live in Taylor, Callahan, Coleman, Eastland, Fisher, Jones, Haskell, Knox, Nolan, Runnels, Shackelford, Stephens and Throckmorton County, you are eligible to apply.
+If you live in Taylor, Callahan, Coleman, Eastland, Fisher, Jones, Haskell, Knox, Nolan, Runnels, Shackelford, Stephens, Throckmorton, Concho or Tom Green County, you are eligible to apply.

 What is a Master Naturalist?